G-Research/prommsd/README.md

 ### Monitoring of the monitor

-A rule to make sure this is running (this only needs to be on one Prometheus instance, e.g. in the Prometheus in Kubernetes namespace that runs this, if there's a Prometheus instance per namespace):
+A rule to verify prommsd is running.
+We reccommend to only run on one Prometheus instance, e.g. in the Prometheus in Kubernetes namespace that runs this, if there's a Prometheus instance per namespace:

 ```yaml
 groups: